 Organics processing & composting

-In the heart of the Hunter Valley, Loop Organics has a purpose built 10 hectare compost facility at Ravensworth, specifically designed to develop rehab ready organics via processing of organics including biosolids and greenwaste.
+In the heart of the Hunter Valley, Loop Organics has a purpose built compost facility at Ravensworth, specifically designed to develop rehab ready organics via processing of organics including food organics, green waste, biosolids, grease trap and paper crumble.

 Loop Organics core business is producing beneficial bulk products from clean organic waste streams.
 Organics typically sourced are from water authorities, food and beverage manufacturers / suppliers, cardboard recycling and councils.
 These raw materials are often supplied direct to mines and farms located in the Hunter Valley, and or composted with other raw materials to make a high grade, low odour compost.